 Benefit 2: Enhanced Flexibility in Task Management

-By leveraging app integration, row updates in Google Sheets are directly linked to task updates in Wrike, creating flexibility in task management methods.
+By leveraging app integration, row updates in Google Sheets directly link to task updates in Wrike, creating flexibility in task management methods.

-Especially by utilizing the easy-to-edit table format of Google Sheets, task information can be managed collectively, allowing for detailed changes according to the project's status.
+Especially by utilizing the ease of editing in table format that Google Sheets offers, task information can be managed collectively, allowing for easy adjustments according to the project's status.

 For instance, if the priority of tasks changes during a project, simply adjusting the assignee or deadline in Google Sheets automatically updates the information in Wrike.

-The row update trigger flow integrating Google Sheets and Wrike not only automatically reflects changes in Wrike but also centrally manages task information, ensuring consistency across the entire team.
-This is particularly beneficial for projects involving remote work or multiple departments, as it facilitates smooth information sharing across different tools.
+The row update trigger flow that integrates Google Sheets and Wrike not only automatically reflects changes in Wrike but also centrally manages task information, ensuring consistency across the team.
+This is particularly beneficial for projects involving remote work or multiple departments, as it facilitates smooth information sharing between different tools.

 For example, when a task deadline is changed in Google Sheets, it is automatically reflected in Wrike, and unified information is shared with all assignees and stakeholders.